What Is Two-Factor Authentication?

 Two-Factor Authentication adds another layer of security to your accounts through the use of a secondary token or pin that changes every minute or so.
-Two-Factor Authentication (also known as 2FA) provides an efficient layer that hackers will have a hard time to get around.
+Two-Factor Authentication (also known as 2FA) provides an efficient layer that hackers will have a hard time getting around.

 How To Setup 2FA?

-2FA can be setup in different ways, all of them are secure, but some are preferable than others.
+2FA can be set up in different ways, all of them are secure, but some are preferable to others.

 1) Authenticator Apps

 Authentication apps use a private key that the site provides to grant you a Time-Based One Time Password (TOTP) that changes every 30 seconds.
-Private key is provided after scanning the barcode that the site instructs you to scan.
+A private key is provided after scanning the barcode that the site instructs you to scan.

-The TOTP is stored locally on your mobile phone, which makes it more secure and accessible, weather your phone is connected to the internet or not.
+The TOTP is stored locally on your mobile phone, which makes it more secure and accessible, whether your phone is connected to the internet or not.

 2) SIM Authentication

-Sites that use SIM Authentication will prompt you to enter a phone number, afterwards.
-Every time you would like to sign-in they will send you a one-time code to enter as a secondary layer of security.
+Sites that use SIM Authentication will prompt you to enter a phone number, afterward.
+Every time you would like to sign in they will send you a one-time code to enter as a secondary layer of security.